 Self Love and Music

 I believe that even the music that you choose to listen to is a reflection of how much you love yourself and your life.
 What do your music choices say about you?
-If it is harsh, angry, disrespectful – that’s something to notice.
-If it talks about troubled relationships – pay attention.
-If it has an incredibly sad tone to it (depression, victim mentality) – realize the influence that can have.
+If it is harsh, angry, disrespectful?
+Does it talk about troubled relationships?
+Is it centered around feelings of sadness (depression, victim mentality)?
 And if you always listen to songs that take you to the past in negative ways – you should know that it certainly won’t help your present or your future.

 So How Can You be More Mindful of Your Music?

 - Notice how you feel and what you need.
 If you are feeling sad, maybe you need something a little bit more upbeat, or at least slow music with a happier tone to it.
 Maybe some acoustic guitar?
 But definitely not a bunch of sad songs with depressing lyrics.